 Avihay is a Co-founder of Browzwear and General Manager of Browzwear Israel and in this capacity, is responsible for the vision and delivery of Browzwear’s products.
 Avihay has over 20 years of experience in managing technology products, and in addition to Browzwear, led start-ups in e-retail and gaming.
 When he isn’t working, Avihay can be found on an SUP or a bicycle.

 Denise is an accomplished Director of Technical Design for Men's, Women's and Children's wear with over 18 years of experience in Retail Ladieswear Technical Design and Product Development.
-With a focus on maximizing product value and facilitating speed to market, Denise has worked in Technical Design for 5 ½ yrs at Dillards before coming to Walmart in 2003, where she has been for 15 yrs in multiple leadership roles across Technical Design and Product Development.
+With a focus on maximizing product value and facilitating speed to market, Denise worked in Technical Design for over five years at Dillards before coming to Walmart in 2003, where she has been for fifteen years in multiple leadership roles across Technical Design and Product Development.

 Parsons School of Design